zcagdasgurbuz/WindowsDarkModer/README.md

 These batch files are solutions for difficult-to-find Windows's dark mode settings.
 Running the batch files will switch the dark mode.

-darkmode.bat will - will switch the dark mode for apps and theme
+"darkmode.bat" switches the dark mode for apps and theme
-darkmodeonlyapps.bat - will switch the dark mode for apps.
+"darkmodeonlyapps.bat" switches the dark mode for only apps.

 Also, the zip file contains .exe files for convenience because .exe files do not show the terminal window at all.